 Troubleshooting Core Data

-When troubleshooting Core Data-based applications, it is important to consider that Core Data provides functionality that builds on top of functionality provided by other parts of Cocoa.
-When attempting to diagnose a problem with an application that uses Core Data, you should take care to distinguish between issues that are specific to Core Data and those that arise because of an error with another framework or to an implementation or architectural patten.
-Poor performance, for example, may not be due to Core Data per se, but instead are due to a failure to observe standard Cocoa techniques of memory management or resource conservation; or if a user interface does not update properly, this may be due to an error in how you have configured Cocoa bindings.
+Core Data builds on functionality provided by other parts of Cocoa.
+When diagnosing a problem with an application that uses Core Data, take care to distinguish between problems that are specific to Core Data and those that stern from an error with another framework or that are architecture-related.
+Poor performance, for example, may not be a Core Data problem, but instead due to a failure to observe standard Cocoa techniques of memory management or resource conservation.
+If a user interface does not update properly, this may be due to an error in how you have configured Cocoa bindings.

 Cause: Two different managed object contexts tried to change the same data.
 This is also known as an optimistic locking failure.